 Take a moment to figure out what are your must-have rules.
 Most families create rules around safety, health, and time.

 The simpler your rules are, the more likely that you will be able to consistently enforce them.

 Remember, it should not be our goal to set unnecessary boundaries on our children.
-Our rules should help guide our child in the right direction in life.
+Our rules should help guide our children in the right direction in life.

 There is nothing easy or convenient about being consistent.

 It takes up more time, more energy, and forces you to be a mindful parent.